MiniLabHQ

 guides

-How to Actually Measure Mini PC Idle Wattage (and Why Spec Sheets Lie)
+How to Actually Measure Mini PC Idle Wattage (and Why Specs Lie)

 Spec-sheet TDP isn't what a mini PC actually pulls from the wall.
-Here's how I measure idle wattage with a $25 Kill A Watt, what to expect from common N100/N305/Ryzen boxes, and the BIOS settings that cut 2–4W.
+Here's how to measure idle wattage with an inexpensive energy meter, what to expect from

-Every spec sheet I see for an N100 mini PC says “6W TDP.”
+Every spec sheet for an N100 mini PC quotes a single-digit “6W TDP.”
 That number is meaningless for homelab planning.
-The chip itself might use 6W under load, but the box around it — the SSD, the RAM, the NIC, the chipset, the power supply efficiency — adds another 4–10W on top before the system even idles.
+The chip itself might use ~6W under load, but the box around it — the SSD, the RAM, the NIC, the chipset, the power supply efficiency — adds several watts on top before the system even idles.

-I run nine mini PCs and thin clients 24/7.
-The single most useful $25 I’ve spent on this hobby is a Kill A Watt P3 P4400.
-Here’s how I measure each one, what the numbers actually look like, and the BIOS tweaks that save real watts.
+The single most useful inexpensive tool for this hobby is a plug-in energy meter such as the Kill A Watt P3 P4400.
+Here’s how to measure a mini PC properly, what the numbers typically look like, and the BIOS tweaks that save real watts.

 What “idle wattage” actually means